 A CD with much of his TV work - The Best of Peter Kay So Far - was released in 2005.

-Pete Hilton joined the Dakotas in 1998 replacing Tony Bookbinder on drums.
+Pete Hilton joined the Dakotas in 1998 replacing original member Tony Bookbinder on drums.
 He is a well respected session player, and has been touring since 1963.
 In the late sixties Pete worked the Liverpool Cavern Club along with the guitarist Robin Hill.
 Pete and Robin went on to form jazz rock band "Spring".
 There were memorable live performances with Mike Oldfield, Joe Cocker, Canned Heat, Deep Purple, & Traffic.
 In the late 70s Pete worked UK theatres with many greats such as Frankie Howerd, Bob Monkhouse, Rolf Harris & Tommy Cooper!
 He also worked alongside The Supremes and David Essex, who inspired Pete to perform in "Godspell" while he was living in Canada.

 As well as playing with the Dakotas, he teaches drumming and regularly appears at tradeshows demonstrating Roland V drums alongside colleague Pete Shaw.
 Here's an example ... http://www.youtube.com/watch?v=ErL6qTr1Nco

-Alan Clare joined the Dakotas on lead guitar in 2006, when Mike Maxfield became too ill to perform live any more.
-His varied guitar styles perfectly suit The Dakotas' music.
-Alan has worked in many different bands, from 60s bands, to funk and jazz bands.
-He is still a major session player, having worked with artistes as diverse as The Supremes, Dionne Warwick, Buddy Greco, Cliff Richard, Gene Pitney,Gerard Kenny, Lynn Paul and Ken Dodd.
+Alan Clare joined the Dakotas on lead guitar in 2006, when original guitarist Mike Maxfield became too ill to perform live any more.
+His guitar styles perfectly suit The Dakotas' music.
+Alan has worked in many different bands, from funk and jazz to 60s & 70s.
+He is still a major session player, and has worked with The Supremes, Dionne Warwick, Gene Pitney,Gerard Kenny, Lynn Paul and Ken Dodd.

 He is a great musician who has provided the musical foundation for a wealth of international stars.

 Ronnie J Ravey had been known to Toni and Pete for years as an amazing frontman, He has worked alongside many famous names both live and in the studio, since the early 60s, notably Joe Cocker and The Everley Bros.

-Like the rest of the band, he learned his craft by performing and singing every kind of music from The Everly Bros to Joe Cocker.
-His personality is second to none when it comes to making an audience feel at home, and when the band decided once again to become a 5 piece, and feature a front man in 2010, Ronnie was the perfect choice.
+Like the rest of the band, he learned his craft by performing and singing every kind of music in bands and as a solo singer.
+His personality is second to none when it comes to making an audience feel welcome, and when the band decided once again to become a 5 piece and feature a front man in 2010, Ronnie was the perfect choice.